JaskRendix/Waters2mzML/README.md

 ### **MSe Precursor Assignment**

-For MSe data, the pipeline assigns a precursor m/z based on the isolation window defined in the raw metadata.
-This reflects the acquisition setup but may not be required by all downstream tools.
+For MSe data, precursor m/z values are assigned from the isolation window defined in the raw metadata.

-### **Profile vs. Centroid**
+### **Centroiding**

-Centroiding is delegated to ProteoWizard.
+Centroiding is handled by ProteoWizard.
-If profile data is present, the user can enable peak picking through the CLI.
+Peak picking can be enabled through the CLI.

+### **Parallel Execution**

+Multiple `.raw` directories can be processed concurrently.
+Each directory is handled as an isolated job.
+Failed jobs can be retried a configurable number of times.

 ---

 ## **Development**

-The repository includes:
+The repository contains:

-- modular Python package (`waters2mzml/`)
+- the Python package (`waters2mzml/`)
 - test suite (`tests/`)
 - CI workflow
+- tests for parallel execution and retry logic
 - modern packaging (`pyproject.toml`)

 ---

 ## **Citation**

-If you use Waters2mzML in a publication, cite the repository and ProteoWizard:
+If you use Waters2mzML, cite the repository and ProteoWizard:

 - Chambers et al., *Nat.
 Biotechnol.* 30, 918–920 (2012)
 - [https://proteowizard.sourceforge.io/tools/msconvert.html](https://proteowizard.sourceforge.io/tools/msconvert.html)